Mystify: Michael Hutchence: Development

 Plans for a biographical drama film about Michael Hutchence were being developed with a script written by Australian film-maker Richard Lowenstein.
 Lowenstein had previously collaborated with Hutchence in Dogs in Space and INXS music videos.
 The film was to feature an actor as Hutchence, however the idea of casting someone proved very difficult and with the announcement of the miniseries INXS: Never Tear Us Apart, it made the director switch to an archival documentary.

 The documentary film gathered early development funding and support by the Australian Broadcasting Corporation (ABC), Screen Australia and Film Victoria.

 A pitch trailer was produced and shown at the 2016 Australian International Documentary Conference in Melbourne where BBC Music took interest.

 In July 2016, it was announced that a documentary film about the singer-songwriter Michael Hutchence had the official support of INXS band members and manager Chris Murphy, with Richard Lowenstein signed on to direct.

 The director conducted the first interview (for the biopic research) in 2010 with U2 lead singer Bono who were on tour in Melbourne.
 Band members from INXS were then interviewed and filmed in 2011, gradually building up an archive of footage.

 During the interview process, Lowenstein had decided to record just the audio, having individual interviewees in a dark recording studio.
 A total of around sixty people were interviewed.

 Tapes of archival footage of varying quality were found in the directors attic lost for twenty years.

 In October 2017, long negotiations began for the rights to use INXS music in the film, but ended with no deal due to a dispute with Murphy of Petrol Records over the documentary’s ownership in return.
 This lead the director to produce an edit of the film with no music from the INXS catalogue.

-Eventually, Lowenstein made contact with Hutchence’s daughter Tiger Lily (the daughter of Hutchence and Paula Yates) in London, through Susie Hutchence’s advice.
+Eventually, Lowenstein made contact with Hutchence’s daughter Tiger Hutchence-Geldof (the daughter of Hutchence and Paula Yates) in London, through Susie Hutchence’s advice.
 Lowenstein flew to London in October 2018 to meet.
 After viewing a rough cut of the film, Tiger Lily made contact with the band’s management and record company.
 A day later, a deal was struck to use nine INXS tracks.